-- Application to an Educator Preparation Program (EPP) is a requirement of the State of Missouri.
-Education majors should apply during the first semester of their sophomore year.
-Application forms for admission to the EPP may be obtained from the Education Department Chair or CANVAS. - At the time of application the Education major must meet multiple standards for admission including grade point average requirements, Missouri state examination requirements, and Calvary Education Department requirements.
+Application to an Educator Preparation Program (EPP) is a requirement of the State of Missouri.
+Application forms for admission to the EPP may be obtained from the Education Department Chair or CANVAS.

+- At the time of application, the Education major must meet multiple standards for admission including grade point average requirements, Missouri state examination requirements, and Calvary Education Department requirements.
 Further information on the application/admission process and specific requirements can be found in the EPP student Handbook. - Students may not enroll in 300-level education coursework until they are admitted to the Educator Preparation Program.
 Students who fail to complete all requirements for certification within a seven-year period must re-apply for admission under the policies and regulations that are in effect at the time of the new application.